 If you have the luxury of time, ease your child into seeing a new healthcare provider.
 Give them time to process their emotions and ask questions.
 Don’t be afraid to talk to them about this subject more than once if that’s what they need.

 There are several steps you can take to make transitions go smoothly, but one thing that may be particularly helpful is a “practice run.”
 Before booking an appointment with the new provider, visit their physical location.
-Be sure to call the office or hospital before your visit and ask them if you can have a look around with your child.
+Call the office or hospital before your visit and ask if you can look around with your child.
 If possible, a quick “meet and greet” with the new healthcare provider is a great way to calm nerves and reduce the chance of a meltdown come time for your first appointment.

 Guage their Response